mandartule/mandartule/README.md

 ## 📚 Learning Journey 🚀

 - I'm currently learning MERN Stack Development to enhance my web development skills.
-- I have  2⭐ at Leetcode and solve questions on leetcode daily.
+- I have  2⭐ at Leetcode and solve questions on leetcode daily.  [[Check it out here](https://leetcode.com/mandartule/)]
 - I'm passionate about teaching and sharing my knowledge with others, both in person and through online platforms.

 ## 📫 Let's Connect! 🌐